 In memory of Janel Parker, MSN, RN, CNN Past President, ABNS

-The Janel Parker Presidents Award is given biennially to recognize an individual or organization within the ABNS membership that has made significant contributions to specialty nursing certification and to the association.
+The Janel Parker Presidents Award recognizes an individual or organization within the ABNS membership that has made significant contributions to specialty nursing certification and to the association.

 The Janel Parker Presidents Award recognizes individual representatives of ABNS member organizations or the organizations themselves.
 All nominees must be active members of ABNS as demonstrated by ongoing involvement in and contribution to ABNS activities.
 Individual members of the Board of Directors are not eligible for the award, however the organizations they represent are.
 The ABNS Awards and Recognition Committee, and their organizations, are not eligible for the award.
 Nominees will exemplify the ABNS vision and mission as advocates for specialty nursing certification.
 All nominees are pioneers whose work will continue to affirm ABNS and its value to the health care community.